 Heavy curtains and shades help, but that means closing blinds or drapes every time you turn on your home theater system.
 If you must, opt for True Value Blinds that track tight against window jambs to seal out light.

 • Walls.
 If you’re tempted to staple inverted egg cartons all over your walls to muffle sound, relax.
 Regular drywall is a decent surface appropriate for home theater walls.
 However, break up large flat surfaces with furniture or drapes.
 Don’t add framed art with glass – it’s too reflective of sound and light.
 Home Theatre Design

 Concrete or concrete block is simply a no-no. If you’re setting up in a basement with concrete walls, consider installing studs and drywall.

-Other options include acoustic wall panels designed specifically for home theaters.
+Other options include acoustic panelling walls designed specifically for home theaters.
 These panels are called “sound absorption” panels, and they help modulate low and high frequencies, preventing echoes.
-Panels come as 1? x 1? or 2? x 2? squares costing $4 to $20 per square foot.
+Panels come as 1 x 1 or 2?x 2 squares costing $4 to $20 per square foot.
 You could also check out felt ceiling baffles as well as wall panels to help with your noise reduction efforts.

 Remember sound abatement cuts both ways.
-Controlling the sound in your home theater room means peace and quiet for the rest of your house.
+Controlling the sound your home theater room means peace for the rest of your house.
 Home Theatre Design, Perfect Media Room

 • Flooring.
 Wall-to-wall carpet, with a new cushy pad underneath, absorbs ambient sound and contributes to coziness.
 Kids like to sprawl on the floor to watch stuff, and you never know when some romantic comedies might get you and a loved one rolling on the carpet.
 With laughter, of course.